Somayyah/mohammed_S-htu_devops_ab_submission/README.md

-# Container based website deployment - kunsol group
+# Container Based Website Deployment - Kunsol Group

 ## Introduction

 As per the request of the Kunsol group, this report describes the process and the finished tasks for the Konsul website.
 This document provides a comprehensive list of all the tools ranging from the collaboration platform and monitoring tools, to orchestration and containerization tools.
 The following procedure section explains our reasoning and thought process behind  the many design choices that were made.
 Additionally, it is also displays the configurations and the diagram section.

-## Tools and services used:
+## Tools and Services Used
 1. Rancher:stable container.
 2. Azure pipelines.
 3. Git / github.
 4. Gridsome: A Vue.js framework.
 5. Nextcloud.
-6. statping:v0.90.36 docker image.
+6. statping:v0.90.36 Docker image.
-7. buttercup: Passwords management.
+7. Buttercup: Passwords management.

-## Gridsome local Deployment Testing
+## Gridsome Local Deployment Testing

 ![console](https://github.com/Somayyah/mohammed_S-htu_devops_ab_submission/blob/master/gridsome)

 To access the website visit http://localhost:8080/

-## Gridsome CI/CD - Automated Gridsome deployment with Docker and Git
+## Gridsome CI/CD - Automated Gridsome Deployment with Docker and Git

-Manually setting the infartructure, deploying the website, tracking code changes and testing them is tiresome and leads to many conflicts and is the total opposite to what DevOps stands for.
+Manually setting the infartructure, deploying the website, tracking code changes and testing them is tiresome and leads to many conflicts, the total opposite to what DevOps stands for.
 This can be avoided by automating the process using a container based approach.
 With containarization, we can setup our infrastructure as many times as we want in a negligeble time, while ensuring the same result everytime.

-### Gridsome build with Docker
+### Gridsome Build with Docker
  __Goal:__ To build an image named gridsome-docker that contains all the necessary dependancies to run our website.

 #### Image Dockerfile